codykingham/SongofSongs-Syntax/README.md

 This repository contains the iPython notebooks used in my recent MA thesis, "Clause Syntax in the Song of Songs: A Preliminary Study."
 A copy of the paper can be obtained at https://www.academia.edu/25273297/Clause_Syntax_in_the_Song_of_Songs_A_Preliminary_Study.

 The searches make use of the Eep Talstra Centre for Bible and Computer database (ETCBC4b) through LAF-Fabric (http://laf-fabric.readthedocs.io/en/latest/texts/welcome.html).
-That database can be accessed at: https://github.com/ETCBC
+The ETCBC database can be accessed at: https://github.com/ETCBC

 There are three primary directories containing Python code used for the project.
 1) NLTK and ETCBC data for English Translation evaluations, 2) a comparison of cola boundaries and syntactic units; cola from BHQ and D. Philip Roberts' 2001 dissertation, "Let Me See Your Form: Seeking Poetic Structure in the Song of Songs."
 (PhD Dissertation, Westminster Theological Seminary), 3) ETCBC database searches for clause syntax in the Song of Songs along with statistical analyses.